What must every subscription box have?

 It is not a single process, but a set of actions, with a lot of research involved in it.
 In essence, procurement is based on:

 Today, we will focus predominantly on the second step, finding supply partners.
-If you haven’t read our awesome guide about the other steps, however, such as deciding on products and physically assembling them into a box, then head over here.
+However, if you haven’t read our awesome guide about the other steps, such as deciding on products and physically assembling them into a box, then head over here.

-Having the entire picture planned out is how you win, remember these wise words.
+Having the entire picture planned out is how you win, so remember these wise words.

 First things first – what is product sourcing?